 #1 The best time to visit Paris is in the shoulder seasons

 What this means is that the best time to go to Paris is just before or just after peak season (i.e. Summer).
 This way, you’ll still get the good weather, albeit without as many of the crowds that inevitably visit during the warmer months of the year.

 Spring and autumn also provide perfect photo opportunities, with cherry blossom season in April and fall foliage spotting in October and November.
 Visit outside of peak season and you can also expect to find fewer queues and invariably lower prices when it comes to plane fares and accommodation.

 #2 Plan your accommodation well in advance and stay in a central location

-#3 The city is best explored on foot
+#3 Paris is a city best explored on foot

 #4 Take some free and self-guided walking tours

 When visiting Europe, you’ll soon learn that the best way to explore a new (or new-to-you, at the very least) city is by taking advantage of all of the free walking tours on offer.
 While many companies offer ‘free’ tours with the expectation that you’ll tip the guide at the end, you’ll soon find a plethora of self-guided tours if you type ‘free & self-guided walking tours in X’ in your search engine.
 Here are five free and self-guided Paris walking tours.